Experience, Accessibility And Excellence for Over 25 Years

 Mr. Lee is a member of AILA (American Immigration Lawyers Association), the New Jersey State Bar Association (Former Chair, Immigration and Naturalization Section), Middlesex County Bar Association (Former Co-Chair, Immigration Law and Practice Committee), Federal Bar Association, and the Association of Criminal Defense Lawyers of New Jersey.
-He is nationally recognized for his expertise in immigration law and was featured in Newsweek’s 2013 Nationwide Top Attorneys Showcase; TIME Magazine as a Leader in Immigration Law; a Top Contributor by Avvo; and 2020 Super Lawyer by Super Lawyers Magazine.
+He is nationally recognized for his expertise in immigration law and was featured in Newsweek’s 2013 Nationwide Top Attorneys Showcase and TIME Magazine as a Leader in Immigration Law.
+He is also named a Top Contributor by Avvo and named to the 2020 Super Lawyers list by Super Lawyers Magazine.
 A description of the selection methodology for Super Lawyers can be found here.

 He is a 2nd Degree Black Belt in Brazilian Jiu-Jitsu under Renzo and Rolles Gracie, and besides training with some of the world’s best Brazilian Jiu-Jitsu athletes, also represents many of them.

 ANGIE GARASIA, ESQ.

-Ms. Garasia is a Partner of the firm with over twenty years experience.
+Ms. Garasia is a Partner of the firm with over 25 years experience.
 She is admitted to practice law in the State of New Jersey as well as before the United States Supreme Court.
 Ms. Garasia handles all aspects of immigration and nationality law, including immigrant and nonimmigrant visas, family and employment-based applications for permanent residence, and U.S. Citizenship and Naturalization applications.
 She also represents clients at deferred and secondary inspections at Newark Liberty International Airport as well as Naturalization and Adjustment of Status interviews nationwide.